pipipi-pikachu/PPTist/README.md

 [AGPL-3.0 License](https://github.com/pipipi-pikachu/PPTist/blob/master/LICENSE) | Copyright © 2020-PRESENT [pipipi-pikachu](https://github.com/pipipi-pikachu)

 # 🧮 Commercial
 If you wish to use this project for commercial gain, I hope you will respect open source and strictly adhere to the AGPL-3.0 license, giving back to the open source community.
+Or contact the author for an independent commercial license.